Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 The pursuit of a second passport is a more demanding endeavour than residency.

 If your lineage traces back to certain nations, you might be eligible based on heritage.
-To get it you will need to trace a genealogical paper trail, but it’s faster and less expensive than other avenues.
+To get it, you will need to trace a genealogical paper trail, but it’s faster and less expensive than other avenues.

-Ireland and Italy, with inclusive descent criteria, are popular choices.
+Ireland and Italy are popular choices.

 For others, naturalisation is the conventional path.
-This usually requires you to stay in the country for several years, along with showing you know the language and how to live there.
+This usually requires you to stay in the country for several years, along with showing that you know the language and how to live there.

 However, the duration of residency required varies greatly: In the UK, it’s only five years, whereas in Spain it’s ten years.